 Our Children’s Future Children:

-Celebrating Wisdom allows the power of children of all ages to flourish as Virginia Swain did in 1991 after her experience with street children at the Earth Summit in Rio de Janeiro and in the 1991 Celebration event.
-We were convinced of the power of children for the UN event.
+Celebrating Wisdom allows the power of children of all ages to flourish as Virginia Swain did in 1991 after her experience with street children at the Earth Summit in Rio de Janeiro and in the 1991 Celebration event–convincing her of the power of children for the UN events.
 Later that year at the United Nations, we offered a Celebration event that invited children’s groups to present their thoughts about how to make peace.
 We are still inspired by the performances they designed and by what they had to say.
 Today’s children are global citizens in their innocence, generosity, and sense of awe and wonder, and in their curiosity, creativity and cooperative nature.
 They have much to teach us and need to speak and be heard in intergenerational settings without being manipulated or controlled by adults.
 Listen to a short explanation of Virginia Swain’s vision of children being visionary leaders.

 Listen to some reflections of the Celebration of the Children of the World model for building global community.

 This cornerstone event, the Celebration Model, evolved into the Institute’s Peacebuilding Process of Reconciliation to Develop Political Will.
 Since 1992, there have been dozens of implementations of this reconciliation process.

 Building on her 1992 effort, she presented her work as her Masters Thesis for Lesley University and at the Re-Imagining the Urban Environment: Strengthening Collaborative Relationship in Inner Cities conference where she published “The Peacebuilding Process of Reconciliation” in the proceedings by the same name by Mattai, P. Rudy et al.,Buffalo, NY: SUNY at Buffalo, 1997.

 Her earlier work, Children as Leaders, can be found here.